stuartellis/stuartellis-site-hugo/content/articles/aws-cloudtrail.md

 AWS do not charge for the first trail that you configure in an account, provided that it only tracks management events.

-Typically, you would use CloudTrail in conjunction with several other services.
+Typically, you would use CloudTrail in conjunction with other services.

 By default, CloudTrail uses S3 to store captured data.
 Trails deliver logs to the specified S3 bucket every five minutes.